olukayodepaul/darts_sfa_location/README.md

 ### feat: Completed company microservice
-This commit marks the completion of the company microservice.
+This commit marks the completion of the location microservice.

 feature include:

-- Implemented CRUD operations for managing companies
+- Implemented CRUD operations for managing user location
-- Added endpoints for adding, retrieving, updating, and deleting companies
+- Added endpoints for retrieving continent, country, state and local goverment location
 - Integrated JWT-based authentication and authorization middleware
 - Implemented input validation and error handling
 - Documented API endpoints using OpenAPI specifications
-- Optimized database queries
+- Optimized database with sqlalchemy
-- Refactored code for readability and maintainability
 - add redis to cache data
-- README file for details

 ### using Ansible for securing the container sensitive data
 >install Ansible